EmilyPreble/EmilyPreble.github.io/README.md

-# The world of Emily Preble
-## Evergreens, caffeine, and everything in between.

 ### Welcome to my page!

 Hi, I'm Emily, a sophomore at Lehigh University.
 An Oregon native, I shipped myself out to Pennsylvania to join the softball team and study journalism here.
 And I'm loving every minute of it.
 I spend most of my time with my team, but in my precious minutes alone, I'm usually paging through design inspirations with a steaming cup of coffee in hand.